CristopherNim/Anki_obsidian_notes-/ML/Stats for ML.md

 P Value #flashcard
 - A p-value less than 0.05 (typically ≤ 0.05) is statistically significant.
-It indicates strong evidence against the null hypothesis, as there is less than a 5% probability the null is correct (and the results are random).
+It indicates strong evidence agai nst the null hypothesis, as there is less than a 5% probability the null is correct (and the results are random).
 Therefore, we reject the null hypothesis, and accept the alternative hypothesis.
 However, this does not mean that there is a 95% probability that the research hypothesis is true.
 The p-value is conditional upon the null hypothesis being true is unrelated to the truth or falsity of the research hypothesis.
 - A p-value higher than 0.05 (> 0.05) is not statistically significant and indicates strong evidence for the null hypothesis.
 This means we retain the null hypothesis and reject the alternative hypothesis.
 You should note that you cannot accept the null hypothesis, we can only reject the null or fail to reject it.
 - A statistically significant result cannot prove that a research hypothesis is correct (as this implies 100% certainty).